datacarpentry/image-processing/episodes/10-multidimensional-data.md

 ![](fig/cells-seperate-napari.png){alt='cells seperate napari ss'}

-Using what we have learnt in the previous Episodes lets segment the nuclei .
+Using what we have learnt in the previous Episodes let's segment the nuclei .
 First we produce a binary mask of the nuclei by blurring the nuclei channel image and thresholding with the Otsu approach.
-Subsequently, we label the connected components within the mask to indentify individual
+Subsequently, we label the connected components within the mask to identify individual
 nuclei:

 ```python